iTzSharkSV/Presentio/README.md

 }, helpMessage);
 ```

-`Presentio also included a built-in fn to ease the process of creating a help message.`
+`Presentio also includes a built-in fn to ease the process of creating a help message.`

 ```Typescript
 import Present, { helpTxt } from 'presentio';